-50357 Woodworking 1: Any item made of wood constructed or refinished by the member, appropriate for their age, skills and ability in this project.
+CLASS #PROJECT50357Woodworking 1: Any item made of wood constructed or refinished by the member, appropriate for their age, skills and ability in this project.
 Pre-cut kits assembled by the member are not acceptable.
 Exhibits must be portable and cannot be exhibited on a trailer.
-(Exhibitors will be allowed to drive to the 4-H Tents for drop-off and pick-up of these exhibit items.)
+Allowed tools in this level: hand tools only, including a hand miter box.

 - 50358 Woodworking 2: Any item made of wood constructed or refinished by the member, appropriate for their age, skills and ability in this project.
 Pre-cut kits assembled by the member are not acceptable.
 Exhibits must be portable and cannot be exhibited on a trailer.
-(Exhibitors will be allowed to drive to the 4-H Tents for drop-off and pick-up of these exhibit items.) - 50359 Woodworking 3: Any item made of wood constructed or refinished by the member, appropriate for their age, skills and ability in this project.
+Allowed tools in this level: hand tools, power hand drill, miter box (non-powered), oscillating (pad) sander and jigsaw. - 50359 Woodworking 3: Any item made of wood constructed or refinished by the member, appropriate for their age, skills and ability in this project.
 Pre-cut kits assembled by the member are not acceptable.
 Exhibits must be portable and cannot be exhibited on a trailer.
-(Exhibitors will be allowed to drive to the 4-H Tents for drop-off and pick-up of these exhibit items.) - 50360 Woodworking 4: Any item made of wood constructed or refinished by the member, appropriate for their age, skills and ability in this project.
+Allowed tools in this level: hand tools, power hand drill, miter box, jigsaw, scroll saw, power sanders, table saw, drill press, band saw, rabbet plane, jointer, and router. - 50360 Woodworking 4: Any item made of wood constructed or refinished by the member, appropriate for their age, skills and ability in this project.
 Pre-cut kits assembled by the member are not acceptable.
 Exhibits must be portable and cannot be exhibited on a trailer.
-(Exhibitors will be allowed to drive to the 4-H Tents for drop-off and pick-up of these exhibit items.)
+Allowed tools in this level: all those mentioned in levels 1- 3, plus circular saw, radial arm saw, planer, wood lathe, chop saw, and other power tools needed to complete advanced projects.